PrinceOfPuppers/sync-dl/.github/pull_request_template.md

 - [ ] other (specify below):

 ## Details:
-Be sure to include links relevent issues if applicable.
+Be sure to include links relevant issues if applicable.